 Companies such as Contently, Upwork, Freelancer, and WriterAccess all have databases of freelancers you can hire.
-The agency acts as a middleman between you and the freelancer.
+Agencies can be a great, time-saving way to go, as they act as a middleman between you and the freelancer.
 You and other companies like yours upload job postings to the agency’s site, and freelancers who have been approved by the agency apply for your job.
 You determine who is best qualified to complete the job by interviewing the candidates and hiring them through the agency.

 - Tip!
 When hiring through an agency, only hire from reputable companies you’ve heard of and who have positive reviews.
 Check out this article by Hubstaff, which lists their top fifteen freelancer websites.